-Buying your first home is a big milestone, however getting there can be a long journey.
-You're required to save at least a 5% down payment, qualify for a mortgage, and have sufficient money left over for both closing costs (minimum 1.5% of the purchase price) as well as furnishing your place.
-Not to mention being able to afford the mortgage payment and new costs associated with home ownership (i.e. property taxes, home insurance, etc.).
+Buying your first home is a big milestone, but getting there can be a long journey.
+You're required to save at least a 5% down payment, qualify for a mortgage and have sufficient money left over for both closing costs (minimum 1.5% of the purchase price) as well as furnishing your place.
+Not to mention, being able to afford the mortgage payment and new costs associated with home ownership (i.e. property taxes, home insurance, etc.).
 Owning a home is a rewarding experience and can teach you a lot about financial discipline.
-Home ownership can also be a lucrative long term investment as you begin to build equity by paying off your mortgage.
+Home ownership can also be a lucrative long-term investment as you begin to build equity by paying off your mortgage.

 This guide will give you a high-level overview of each of them as you prepare for this exciting next step in your journey towards home ownership.

 To qualify for the Home Buyer's Tax Credit or the RRSP Home Buyer's plan, Canadians must meet the following criteria:

 The conditions to qualify for the land transfer tax rebate are slightly different and vary across the provinces that offer the rebate.

 The First-Time Home Buyers' Tax Credit is a $5,000 tax credit meant to assist first-time buyers with the financial burden of purchasing a home.
 It can be claimed against personal income and provides a rebate of $750 (multiplying $5,000 by the lowest personal tax bracket of 15%).
 It can be claimed on line 369 of your personal income tax return in the year you purchase a home.